 Screen brightness on Windows 10 devices

 Almost all notebooks out there include dedicated keys to adjust screen brightness.
-As you might have experienced, these dedicated keys are not ideal for setting the brightness that you are looking for.
+As you might have experienced by now, these dedicated keys are not ideal for setting the brightness that you are looking for.
 Most dedicated keys increase or reduce the brightness by 10%.
-That said, on some laptops, it’s possible to adjust the brightness level by 2% to 5% by holding the Shift key while changing the brightness using dedicated keys, but not all laptops are the same.
+That said, on some laptops, it’s possible to adjust the brightness level by 2% to 5% by holding the Shift key while changing the brightness using dedicated keys, but not all laptops offer the same.

-Step 2: At the bottom of this window, you will see the slider to adjust screen brightness.
+Step 2: At the bottom of the Action Center, you will see the slider to adjust screen brightness.
 Move the slider to the left to reduce the brightness and to the right to increase the brightness.
 That’s it!

 Your graphics driver might also help you manually adjust the screen brightness more accurately.
-For instance, Intel HD Graphics Control Panel allows the user to adjust brightness, contrast and gamma using sliders.
+For instance, the Intel HD Graphics Control Panel allows the user to adjust brightness, contrast, and gamma using sliders.

-Intel HD graphics users can open up the HD Graphics Control Panel by clicking Graphics Options in the desktop context menu, click display and then click color settings to adjust screen brightness.
+Intel HD graphics users can open up the HD Graphics Control Panel by clicking Graphics Options in the desktop context menu, click the display, and then click color settings to adjust screen brightness.